openstack/glance/doc/source/configuring.rst

 Glance Tasks are implemented only for version 2 of the OpenStack Images API.

-``Please be aware that Glance tasks are currently a work in progress feature.`` Although, the API is available, the execution part of it is being worked on.

 The config value ``task_time_to_live`` is used to determine how long a task would be visible to the user after transitioning to either the ``success`` or the ``failure`` state.